netxms/netxms-doc/admin/advanced.rst

 Common issues:

 #.
 Invalid community string or credentials
 #.
-Access control on the device or firewall prevent connections from NetXMS
+Access control on the device or firewall prevent connections from |product_name|
    server
 #.
 Device do not support ``System`` (.1.3.6.1.2.1.1) or ``Interfaces``
    (.1.3.6.1.2.1.2) MIBs, which are used to detect SNMP-capable devices.
 To